blazux/LLM-Lab/README.md

  - Learning rate / Batch size / Gradiant Accumulation / Gradiant clipping etc...
  - Datasets : pick any on HuggingFace, if you use more than one they'll be interleaved automatically

-Start the training and wait.
+Start the training and wait until it's finished.

 ### RLHF Training :

-RLHF support both PPO and DPO.
+RLHF support only PPO and DPO.

 #### PPO :